A Systematic Literature Review of Spatio-Temporal Graph Neural Network Models for Time Series Forecasting and Classification: Thematic analysis

 Tab.~\ref{t:risultati exchange rate} presents the accuracy of different models applied to the Exchange rate dataset, with daily data from 1990 to 2016.
 The evaluation covers horizons of 3, 6, 12, and 24 steps ahead, with accuracy measured by RRSE and CORR.

 {\tabcolsep=4.5pt

 }

 Also in this case, GNN models are the best.
-The so-called discrete graph structure learning for time series model (GTS), proposed in 2021 by Shang et al.~in Ref.~\cite{GTS} and used as a benchmark in Ref.~\cite{art_78}, demonstrates itself to have a superior performance.
-It is therefore a suitable benchmark for comparison.
-The GTS model was introduced by Shang et al.~in 2021 for traffic and sensor network forecasting.
+The so-called discrete graph structure learning for time series model (GTS), proposed in 2021 by Shang et al.~in Ref.~\cite{art_641} for traffic and sensor network forecasting, and used as a benchmark in Ref.~\cite{art_78}, demonstrates itself to have a superior performance.
 It includes a probabilistic graph learning module that optimizes the mean performance over the graph distribution, and a recurrent graph convolutional module to generate the forecasts.

 Tab.~\ref{t:risultati solar energy} summarizes the accuracy of the various models on the Solar energy dataset, covering the period from January 1, 2016, to December 31, 2016, at 10-minutes intervals.
 The analysis considers forecasting horizons of 3, 6, 12, and 24 steps ahead, and the results are expressed in terms of RRSE and CORR.